Security by Design

 Named responsibility

-Tasks should carry ownership, watchers, priority, status, and due dates so execution does not become anonymous.
+Tasks carry ownership, watchers, priority, status, and due dates so execution does not become anonymous.

 03